monkphin/Colour-Forge/README.md

 </details>

 ## Search
 The final feature available to registered users on the navbar is the search box.
 To conserve space, the search functionality is integrated into a dropdown box, ensuring the navbar remains uncluttered.
 Users can search for recipes using recipe tags that may have been added to recipes and the results are rendered much like the user's My Recipes page or the Home Page, presenting the user with a list of cards based on the search results.
 The search query is also presented as the title of the page, to remind users of their specific search terms.
 This gives the user a quick way of searching for recipes that may be useful for the project they're working on.
 However, its effectiveness relies on consistent and accurate tagging of recipes by all users.
+Currently this page does not feature pagination.
+This is a hold over from the fact I've been working with a very limited data set, so have not seen enough results to feel that its warranted.
+However, on reflection, this will benefit from a paginated view as more users join and search results become more populated.
+This is a future enhancement to be implemented as part of the next release.

 <br>
 <details>